 HOW DOES IT WORK?

 Technology embedded in the Cup That Cares calculates the amount of CO2 each guest saves from entering the atmosphere when they choose to reuse the cup for refills at Coca-Cola Freestyle machines in Antarctica: Empire of the Penguin.
-With each refill at the designated machines, exclusive software developed by Coca-Cola and SeaWorld serves up an onscreen message that is customized to that guest’s Cup That Cares history.
+With each refill at the designated machines, exclusive software developed by Coca-Cola and SeaWorld serves up a sign message that is customized to that guest’s Cup That Cares history by paso robles sign company.
 The message thanks the guest for choosing to reuse, tracks how many refills the Cup That Cares has been used for, and calculates the running total of CO2 the guest has saved from entering the atmosphere.

 Each refill with a reusable cup prevents the emission of approximately 27 grams of CO2.